morinted/ottawapython_plover_talk/README.md

 But there are more noble reasons for stenography to be pushed into the modern world.
 Yes, court reporting still exists, and it is actually the most reliable form of transcription.
 A human performs better today than any recording system.
 A human tends to be more reliable than microphones and computers for the purpose of recording depositions.
 Effectively, the text output that I stenographer makes is cheap to store, quick to search, and consistent in its quality.
 Voice recognition solutions often have issues with context or especially with handling multiple speakers in the court settings.
 I'm all for technology taking over realtime transcriptions, but it is really not there yet and probably won't be for a while.

 But stenography has some other uses that might be beneficial for society.
-One of those is CART (communication access realtime translation) for accessibility purposes.
-Mirabai has acted as a CART provider for years, as she captions lectures and events for people who need it.
+One of those is realtime captioning for accessibility purposes.
+Mirabai has acted as a realtime captionist for years, as she captions lectures and events for people who need it.
 Realtime transcription is necessary for individuals who are deaf or hard of hearing.
-In Canada, we have mandatory captioning of all television, including life events, meaning that there is always someone providing CART, and the providers are stenographers.
+In Canada, we have mandatory captioning of all television, including life events, meaning that there is always someone providing realtime captions, and the best providers are stenographers.
 In the modern age, we face a huge issue where most YouTube videos are posted without transcription, meaning the deaf cannot view a lot of content.
 YouTube has automatic transcription which is laughable at best.
 There are many free efforts to caption YouTube videos, but stenography could help alleviate this problem.

 Anyone who cannot speak could also use stenography to communicate → if you cannot speak, learn steno and then use a text-to-speech program, and you write a conversional pace, much unlike the solutions that exist today.